We use cookies on this website.

 IT SYSTEMES custom law firm management software in as little as 30 days.
 Automated time tracking, billing, and a full-featured ERP system.
 No subscription fees.

-Your custom law firm management software : available in as little as 30 days, with no subscription required
+Custom law firm management software, with no subscription required

 Your law firm deserves software that meets 100% of your business needs—not just 80%.
-IT SYSTEMES custom management software tailored to your firm, featuring automated time tracking, integrated billing, and native reporting.
+IT SYSTEMES custom management software for your firm, featuring automated time tracking, integrated billing, and native reporting.
 Available in as little as 30 days.
 Proprietary code, no subscription fees.

-Most law firms manage their operations using multiple software programs that don’t communicate with each other.
-One tool for case files, another for billing, a third for time tracking—and Excel to fill in the gaps.
-Manual re-entry, inconsistent data, and reports that are impossible to generate.
-The SaaS solutions on the market—Jarvis Legal, Secib, Diapaz, Kleos—cover 80% of the industry’s common needs.
+Most law firms manage their operations using multiple software programs that don’t communicate with one another.
+One tool for case files, another for billing, a third for time tracking, and Excel to fill in the gaps.
+A fragmented law firm management system results in daily manual data re-entry, inconsistent data across tools, and unusable legal reports —all of which amount to wasted time on tasks that don’t generate billable hours.
+The SaaS solutions on the market—Jarvis Legal, Secib, Diapaz, and Kleos—cover 80% of the industry’s common needs.
 The remaining 20%, the features that make a difference in your firm, are never covered.

-IT SYSTEMES custom business software for law firms, delivered in as little as 30 days.
-You own the source code.
+IT SYSTEMES custom business software for law firms, with delivery in as little as 30 days.
+You own the code.
 No subscription fees.
 No dependence on a software vendor.

 Why Standard Law Firm Management Software Isn't Enough